temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch describe: Show batch job progress

 Show the progress of an ongoing batch job.
-Pass a valid job ID to return the job's information:
+Pass a valid job ID to display its information:

 ```
 temporal batch describe --job-id YourJobId